 At the end of your cleanup, you will have a full waste bag plus a litter scooper & Scooper Cleaner that need to be wiped clean.
 You should double knot and dispose of your bag in an outside receptacle.
 If you cannot place it outside for whatever reason until a later time, again, we recommend double bagging before throwing it into your inside trash.
 This way, in case your forget to put your trash out for a while, the bag's aroma won't emanate throughout your home.
 Now all you need to do is clean off your litter scooper and Scooper Cleaner with a disinfectant wipe which will be very easy after using your Scooper Cleaner.

 Now you are done!
-Be sure to clean the litter box at least once a day and more if you have multiple cats to ensure a clean home and a happy cat.
+Be sure to clean the litter box at least twice a day and more if you have multiple cats to ensure a clean home and a happy cat.